tarafdar/ECE1373_assignment2/README.md

 -util directory has the shared function to read input.
 -vivado_hls_proj contains tcl scripts to create a vivado_hls project for convolution and fc.
 -pci_tests includes tests to read and write to pcie.
+-8v3_shell contains files and projects for the hypervisor and user appplications

 To create a project with the sample unoptimized code and run csim and synth design do the following: